redhat-cip/edeploy/README.rst

 per hardware profile, a description of the hardware profile priorities (``state``).
 All those files must be readable by the user running the http server.

+``HEALTHDIR`` points to a directory where the automatic health check mode will upload its results.

 ``LOCKFILE`` points to a file used to lock the ``CONFIGDIR`` files that are read and written like ``*.cmdb`` and ``state``.
 These files